SanthoshSiddegowda/bugzilla-mcp/README.md

 The server will start at `http://127.0.0.1:8000/mcp/`

-> **Note**: For production deployments, deploy the server to your preferred hosting platform (e.g., FastMCP, Railway, Fly.io, etc.) and update the URL in your MCP client configuration accordingly.
+**Production Server**: A hosted version is available at `https://bugzilla.fastmcp.app/mcp` - you can use this URL directly in your MCP client configuration without running the server locally.

 ## Development